-125. Offences under this division.
+Offences under this Division.

-- (1) Any person who- - (a) without reasonable excuse, refuses or fails to comply with an order under this Part; - (b) in purported compliance with an order under this Part, furnishes to the Commission any document known to the person to be false or misleading in a material particular; or - (c) in purported compliance with an order under this Part, makes a statement to the Commission that is false or misleading in a material particular, commits an offence and is liable on conviction to a fine not exceeding \$100,000.
+- (a) without reasonable excuse, refuses or fails to comply with an order under this Part; - (b) in purported compliance with an order under this Part, furnishes to the Commission any document known to the person to be false or misleading in a material particular; or commits an offence and is liable on summary conviction to a fine not exceeding \$100,000.